 July 4 – My Muskoka Now: “Cottagers to see higher electric bills”

-Waterfront property owners represent a major electricity customer group with over 250,000 meters (mostly Hydro One customers) in various rate classes (R1, R2, Urban).
+Waterfront property owners represent a major electricity customer group (mostly Hydro One customers) in various rate classes.
 FOCA members are concerned about rising electrical rates, disparity in rate classes, power outages, and business practices by electricity providers regarding forestry management and use of pesticides, as well as invasive species prevention.

 In December 2016, Hydro One filed an updated plan related to the Ontario Energy Board (OEB) order to eliminate the Seasonal rate class.
 The full 196-page report is linked from the OEB website and is entitled: HONI_SeasonalRateReport_UPDATE_20161202